dat-ecosystem/dat/docs/api.md

 `dat <dat-link> <directory>`

 Download files from a dat-link into a local directory.
+The Dat CLI accepts both 64 character links or 50 character encoded links.

 ### Download Options